About the Learning Collaborative – This activity has concluded

 Over the past decade, many low- and middle-income countries have made expanding health coverage a national priority.
 The push toward Universal Health Coverage (UHC) has catalyzed this effort, yet progress to date has been uneven and often excludes poor, vulnerable, and otherwise marginalized individuals.
 This is partly due to challenges in effectively identifying and reaching these groups, especially in countries characterized by large, heterogeneous populations with a high proportion of informal sector workers.

 Targeting mechanisms represent powerful ways to maximize the impact of social programs by directing limited resources to those who stand to benefit most.
 Robust targeting is an important component of UHC schemes that effectively reach poor populations.
 Many JLN countries have experimented with various targeting mechanisms in the health sector and in social protection more broadly, but the design, implementation, and maintenance of these programs present significant challenges, and often requires health officials to work with colleagues from other sectors.

-Senior Analyst, Acesco Global
+Analyst, Aceso Global